The monodromy map from differential systems to character variety is generically immersive: Introduction

-The strategy of the proof of Theorem \ref{thm principal} and the organization of the paper are as follow.
-We consider the Hilbert-Riemann correspondence (given by the monodromy map) defined on the space of triples $(X, E_G, \phi)$, with $X$ an element of the Teichm\"uller space for $\Sigma$, $E_G$ a holomorphic principal $G$-bundle over $X$ and $\phi$ a holomorphic connection on $E_G$.
-In Section \ref{section 2} we define a $2$-term complex ${\mathcal C}_\bullet$ over $X$ whose first hypercohomology gives the infinitesimal deformations of $(X,\, E_G, \,\phi)$ (Theorem \ref{thm1} (2)).
-Moreover the kernel of the differential of the monodromy map coincides with the image of the space of deformations of the complex structure $H^1(X,\, TX)$ through the homomorphism $\beta$ induced on $1$-hypercohomologies of ${\mathcal C}_\bullet$ (Theorem \ref{thm1} (4)).
-In Section \ref{section 3} we fix $E_G$ to be the holomorphically trivial principal $G$--bundle over $X$ and $\phi$ an irreducible holomorphic connection on it.
-We show that the tangent space of $\text{Syst}^{\text irred}$ at $(X,\, \phi)$, which is naturally embedded in ${\mathbb H}^1({X, \mathcal C}_\bullet)$, is transverse to the kernel of the monodromy map if $\phi$ satisfies a geometric criteria described in Proposition \ref{prop1}.
-In section \ref{section 4} we consider the special case of $G\,=\, {\rm SL}(2,{\mathbb C})$ and we prove that the criteria in Proposition \ref{prop1} is satisfied at any point $(X,\, \phi) \,\in\, \text{Syst}^{\text{irred}}$ for surfaces $\Sigma$ of genus two (see Proposition \ref{prop2}); the same holds for the generic point in $\text{Syst}^{\text{irred}}$ for surfaces $\Sigma$ of genus three (see Lemma \ref{lem1}).
-The main result (Theorem \ref{thm principal}) is obtained in Section \ref{section 5} where Lemma \ref{lem2} proves that the transversality criteria is satisfied at the generic point in $\text{Syst}^{\text{irred}}$.
-More precisely, the proof of Lemma \ref{lem2} shows that the transversality criteria (in Proposition \ref{prop1}) is implied by the fact that for a non hyper-elliptic Riemann surface $X$ and a generic three dimensional subspace $W\, \subset\, H^0(X,\, K_X)$, the natural homomorphism
+The strategy of the proof of Theorem \ref{thm principal} and the organization of the paper are as follows.
+We consider the monodromy map, to the character variety, defined on the space of triples $(X,\, E_G,\, \phi)$, with $X$ an element of the Teichm\"uller space for $\Sigma$, $E_G$ a holomorphic principal $G$-bundle over $X$ and $\phi$ a holomorphic connection on $E_G$.
+In Section \ref{section 2} we define a $2$-term complex ${\mathcal C}_\bullet$ over $X$ whose first hypercohomology gives the infinitesimal deformations of $(X,\, E_G, \,\phi)$ (see Theorem \ref{thm1} (2)).
+Moreover, the kernel of the differential of the monodromy map coincides with the image of the space of deformations of the complex structure $H^1(X,\, TX)$ through a certain homomorphism $\beta_\phi$ from $H^1(X,\, TX)$ to the $1$-hypercohomology of ${\mathcal C}_\bullet$ (see Theorem \ref{thm1} (4)).
+In Section \ref{section 3} we fix $E_G$ to be the holomorphically trivial principal $G$--bundle over $X$ and set $\phi$ to be an irreducible holomorphic connection on it.
+We show that the tangent space of $\text{Syst}^{\text irred}$ at $(X,\, \phi)$, which is naturally embedded in ${\mathbb H}^1({X, \mathcal C}_\bullet)$, is transverse to the kernel of the monodromy map, provided $\phi$ satisfies a geometric criterion described in Proposition \ref{prop1}.
+In Section \ref{section 4} we consider the special case of $G\,=\, {\rm SL}(2,{\mathbb C})$ and we prove that the criterion in Proposition \ref{prop1} is satisfied at any point $(X,\, \phi) \,\in\, \text{Syst}^{\text{irred}}$ for surfaces $\Sigma$ of genus two (see Proposition \ref{prop2}); the same holds for the generic point in $\text{Syst}^{\text{irred}}$ for surfaces $\Sigma$ of genus three (see Lemma \ref{lem1}).
+The main result (Theorem \ref{thm principal}) is obtained in Section \ref{section 5} where Lemma \ref{lem2} proves that the transversality criterion is satisfied at the generic point in $\text{Syst}^{\text{irred}}$.
+More precisely, the proof of Lemma \ref{lem2} shows that the transversality criterion (in Proposition \ref{prop1}) is implied by the statement that for a non-hyperelliptic Riemann surface $X$, and a generic three dimensional subspace $W\, \subset\, H^0(X,\, K_X)$, the natural homomorphism is surjective.
+The above statement is precisely the Theorem 1.1 in \cite[p.~221]{Gi}, where the proof of it is attributed to R. Lazarsfeld.